-- Fostering collaboration and building a consensus driven approach to achieving agreed objectives; - Maintaining focus and agreed scope to achieve benefits and outcomes; - Providing timely feedback and informed advice for the purpose of providing sound strategic guidance from a local community perspective; - Ensuring that the advice and recommendations provided is representative of their peers; - Attending scheduled meetings or arranging a well-informed proxy.
+- Fostering collaboration and building a consensus-driven approach to achieving agreed objectives; - Maintaining focus and agreed scope to achieve benefits and outcomes; - Providing timely feedback and informed advice for the purpose of providing sound strategic guidance from a local community perspective; - Ensuring that the advice and recommendations provided is representative of their peers; - Sharing critical community information to the PHN as to "hotspots", areas and issues of concern to community members and service providers; - Attending scheduled meetings or arranging a well-informed proxy.
 A proxy may only be one other named appointment.
-They must be nominated and identified by the primary Council member and must be a representative of the organisation or group that the primary Council member acts for; - Responding to out of session activities as agreed by the members to ensure timeframes are met; and - Communicating any perceived or actual conflicts of interest throughout the entirety of their membership in the Council.
+They must be nominated and identified by the primary Council member and must be a representative of the organisation or group that the primary Council member acts for; - · Responding to out of session activities as agreed by the members to ensure timeframes are met; and - Communicating any perceived or actual conflicts of interest throughout the entirety of their membership in the Council.